CAPITOL REEF NATIONAL PARK in south-central Utah is probably the southwest's least-known

 (somewhat marred, of course, by the presence of the highway), especially in the

-out and back along the Navajo Knobs trail, which climbs to the canyon rim and
+out and back along the Navajo Knobs trail, described above

 Capitol Reef accommodation and dining